tomcam/guten1.github.io/docs/theme-tutorial-02.md

-# Adding a news section
+# Adding an About page and a news section

 # TODO: Lots of explanatory material.